HorizenOfficial/evm-documentation/docs/horizen_eon/04-develop_and_deploy_smart_contracts/06-api_smart_contract_verification.md

 #### Note

-- You may receive an error during verification:
+- You may receive this message during verification.
   ```
   hardhat-verify found one or more errors during the verification process: